What Can Students Upload?

 • Students can add up to 5 attachments.

-• Students can take a live image/video using their device's camera.
+• Students can take a live image, video, or audio using their device's camera.

-• The assessment does not have to be included in the students' class grade.
+• The assessment does not have to be included in the student's overall grade for the class.

 Blog